prototypefund/iconet-Foundation-funkwhale/docs/user_documentation/libraries/tag_music.md

    Used if no license found in the `License` tag.
    - `CC-BY 3.0: http://creativecommons.org/licenses/cc-by/3.0/`
 * - `Pictures`
-   - The first embeded picture found is used as the album cover.
+   - The first embedded picture found is used as the album cover.
    -
 * - `MusicBrainz Recording ID`
    - The MusicBrainz ID for the recording.